PriorityLexusVB/Priority-Lead-Sync/README.md

 ### Electron App (`electron-app/`)

-The Electron app uses a `.env` file for Firebase and OpenAI configuration.
+The Electron app uses a `.env` file for Firebase configuration.
 Copy [`electron-app/.env.example`](electron-app/.env.example) to `electron-app/.env` and populate the following keys.
 Keep this file in the `electron-app/` directory so that only the Electron runtime reads these values:

 - `APP_FIREBASE_API_KEY` – Firebase web API key.
 - `APP_FIREBASE_AUTH_DOMAIN` – Firebase authentication domain.